-'There is One God, the Eternal, the Only Being; none exists save He.'
+1. There is One God, the Eternal, the Only Being; none else exists.

 The Sufi, forgetting the self and aiming at the attainment of the divine ideal, walks constantly all through life in the path of love and light.
-In God the Sufi sees the perfection of all that is in the reach of man's perception and yet he knows Him to be above human reach.
-He looks to Him as the lover to his beloved, and takes all things in life as coming from Him, with perfect resignation.
-The sacred name of God is to him as medicine to the patient.
-The divine thought is the compass by which he steers the ship to the shores of immortality.
-The God-ideal is to the Sufi as a lift by which he raises himself to the eternal goal, the attainment of which is the only purpose of his life.
+In God the Sufi sees the perfection of all that is in the reach of human perception and yet knows God to be above human reach.
+The Sufi looks to God as the lover to the beloved, and takes all things in life as coming from God, with perfect resignation.
+The sacred name of God is to the Sufi as medicine to the patient.
+The divine thought is the compass by which the Sufi steers the ship to the shores of immortality.
+The God-ideal is to the Sufi as a lift by which to raise oneself to the eternal goal, the attainment of which is the only purpose of life.